Rethinking Text-based Protein Understanding: Retrieval or LLM?: Analysis

 For LLM-based methods, we test a variety of model architectures, including 5 unimodal LLMs (Galactica-1.3B-SFT~\cite{taylor2022galactica}, BioGPT-347M-SFT~\cite{biogpt}, ProLLaMA-7B-SFT~\cite{lv2024prollama}, Mol-Instructions-7B~\cite{fang2023mol}, and Llama-3.1-8B-SFT~\cite{llama3}), 1 encoder-decoder model (BioT5-Plus~\cite{BioT5}), and 2 multi-modal LLMs (EvoLLAMA-8.8B~\cite{liu2024evollama} and FAPM-10B~\cite{xiang2024fapm}).
 For retrieval approaches, we employ MMSeqs2~\cite{steinegger2017mmseqs2} for sequence retrieval and ESM-2-650M~\cite{esm2} as the protein sequence encoder for embedding similarity.
 Our evaluation results (Table \ref{tab:benchmark-molinst}) highlight a key finding: \textbf{all current deep learning methods underperform retrieval-based approaches on these benchmarks}.
 We find that multi-modal LLMs merely match the performance of retrieval methods, while unimodal LLMs demonstrate poorer results.
 More critically, fine-tuning LLMs requires significant GPU resources, whereas ESM2-based retrieval only needs to compute protein embeddings, and MMSeqs2 retrieval completes 100 million comparisons within 1 minute using only one CPU.

-To investigate why the retrieval-based methods beat LLMs, we first examine the data leakage in current benchmarks.
-The t-SNE visualization of the ESM2 embeddings of the proteins reveals samples forming distinct clusters with significant training-test contamination (Figure~\ref{fig:data_leakage}).
-We then quantify the level of data leakage by the percentage of test samples whose label can be directly obtained by retrieving the most similar sample (right table in Figure~\ref{fig:data_leakage}).
-It is easy to see that the leakage rates exceed 50\% for most tasks, surpass 95\% in some extreme cases.
-Such pervasive leakage suggests that models fine-tuned on these benchmarks predominantly memorize dataset-specific features rather than develop meaningful biological understanding.
+To investigate why the retrieval-based methods beat LLMs, we first examine the data distribution in current benchmarks.
+The t-SNE visualization of the ESM2 embeddings of the proteins reveals samples forming distinct clusters with significant training-test contamination (Figure~\ref{fig:data_leakage}). \textbf{Prot2Text} is the multimodal dataset collected by \citeauthor{abdine2024prot2text}, where they reduced the overlap between the training and test samples.
+We then quantify the level of label leakage by the percentage of test samples whose label can be directly obtained by retrieving the most similar sample (right table in Figure~\ref{fig:data_leakage}).
+It is easy to see that the leakage rates exceed 50\% for most tasks, surpassing 95\% in some extreme cases.
+The process of protein function annotation possibly causes such pervasive label leakage and suggests that models fine-tuned on these benchmarks predominantly memorize dataset-specific features rather than develop meaningful biological understanding.